YagoLopez/angular-meteor-1.3-boilerplate/README.md

 You can login as username: "usuario1" and password: "usuario1" or create a new account

 For testing the real time capabilities open another browser version in incognito mode.
-The changes made by one user in the data are inmediately propagated to the rest of users (for example if an user delete a public task).
+Changes made by one user in the data are inmediately propagated to the rest of users (for example if an user delete a public task).
 Keep in mind privated taks are only visible to his owners.